erksch/fnet-pytorch/README.md

 You can download a pre-trained model from [here](https://drive.google.com/file/d/1HAHEIZDT70gz6hI_u3fN6jD6Rim5rq18/view?usp=sharing).
 The pre-trained model was obtained by converting the official Jax checkpoint of FNet-Base using the technique described below.

-You have to options on how to load the pre-trained model:
+You have two options on how to load the pre-trained model:

 Option 1: `config.json` & `fnet.statedict.pt`